banesullivan/scooby/README.md

-`VERSION_ATTRIBUTES` is a dictionary of attributes for known python packages with a non-standard place for the version, e.g. `VERSION_ATTRIBUTES['vtki'] = 'VTK_VERSION']`.
-You can add other know places via
+`VERSION_ATTRIBUTES` is a dictionary of attributes for known python packages with a non-standard place for the version, e.g. `VERSION_ATTRIBUTES['vtki'] = 'VTK_VERSION'`.
+You can add other known places via
 ```py
 scooby.knowledge.VERSION_ATTRIBUTES['a_module'] = 'Awesom_version_location'
 ```